- Hiatal Hernia: Hidden Cause of Chronic Illness

 Here are just a few of the possible hazards in these cleaners.

 This is just the tip of the iceberg where these chemicals are concerned.
-If you just do a little bit of research, you'll find out a lot of other hazardous chemicals that find their way into products people use to clean their homes.
+If you just do a little bit of research, you'll discover many other hazardous chemicals that find their way into products people use to clean their homes.
 But, all you really have to do is look at the labels.

 When I was researching this article I was surprised to find that there is a hierarchy to the warning labels on these household products.
 So, from most toxic, to least toxic, here's what the labels mean.